buildbot/buildbot/master/docs/relnotes/index.rst

 * Add 'pollAtLaunch' flag for polling change sources.
 This allows a poller to poll immediately on launch and get changes that occurred while it was down.

-* The `startCommand` method has been moved from :bb:step:`LoggingBuildStep` to :bb:step:`ShellCommand`.
-Children class-es of :bb:step:`LoggingBuildStep` should now use either `setupLogsRunCommandAndProcessResults` or `startCommandAndSetStatus`, to launch a command.
+* The `startCommand` method has been moved from :py:class:`~buildbot.process.buildstep.LoggingBuildStep` to :bb:step:`ShellCommand`.
+Children class-es of :py:class:`~buildbot.process.buildstep.LoggingBuildStep` should now use either `setupLogsRunCommandAndProcessResults` or `startCommandAndSetStatus`, to launch a command.
 The `logfiles` and `lazylogfiles` attributes are now parameters of these methods.

-* :bb:step:`ShellBaseStep` has been created to help developing the steps that execute one or multiple shell commands.
+* :py:class:`~buildbot.process.buildstep.ShellBaseStep` has been created to help developing the steps that execute one or multiple shell commands.